fram446742/crypted-messages/README.md

 ## Important Notes

-You will need to have Docker with an specific image to be able to cross-compile the program using [build-all.bat](build-all.bat).
+You will need to have Docker with an specific image to be able to cross-compile the program using [build.bat](build.bat).

 ## Contributing